mapr-demos/streams-demo/README.md

 On another one of the MapR nodes, let's call this the consumer host, it can be the same as the reporting host.
 This should be on the 'remote' cluster.
 - Copy the file `start-cons.sh` to the machine (this must be the same path as in START_PATH in srv.py above)
-- Copy over `consumer.c` and `build.sh` to this machine as well.
-Run `build.sh` to build the consumer.
+- Copy over `consumer.c`, `msend.py` and `build.sh` to this machine as well.
+- Edit consumer.c to ensure variables are correct for your setup, such as METRIC_SENDER_PATH to the helper script that sends metrics.
+- Run `build.sh` to build the consumer.
 - Make a named pipe for the consumer with `mkfifo /tmp/conspipe`

 On another one of the MapR nodes, let's call this the OpenTSDB host, it can be the same as any of the hosts above: